ncatlab/nlab-content/pages/18827.md

   }
 $$

-which is like the differential (eq:CEDifferentialOnGeneratorsForInfinitesimalCotangentBundleOfActionLieAlgebroid) of the cotangent Lie algebroid from example \ref{CotangentBundleOfActionLieAlgebroid}, except for the degree-shift by -1 of the derivation generators and except for the crucial new term indicated by the underbrace.
+which is just like the differential (eq:CEDifferentialOnGeneratorsForInfinitesimalCotangentBundleOfActionLieAlgebroid) of the cotangent Lie algebroid from example \ref{CotangentBundleOfActionLieAlgebroid}, except for

+1. the degree-shift by -1 of the derivation generators

+1. the crucial new term indicated by the underbrace.

 =--